 The dentist would prepare the whitening solution and would coat it onto your teeth.
 Note that only the frontal surface of your teeth will be coated, since the posterior surface isn’t visible anyway.

 3. The waiting period

 There’s a certain amount of time that you would have to spend at the dentist’s chair once your teeth have been coated.
 This is for the purpose of allowing the solution enough time to penetrate through the pores in your teeth and fight off the stains from within.
 During this time, the dentist would turn on the TV or provide you with something to stay engaged.

 After the dentist believes that the solution has had enough time on your teeth, the last step involves rinsing your mouth.
 Your mouth will be thoroughly rinsed to get rid of the residual solution from inside your mouth.
 Some dentists even prefer providing a fluoride treatment after whitening, to strengthen the enamel.

 Sensitivity right after whitening is very common and is nothing to worry about.
 Overall, these are the 4 steps that are involved in professional teeth whitening.
-Are you considering to get professional teeth whitening for yourself?
+Are you considering getting professional teeth whitening for yourself?
 Get the best dentist for teeth whitening near you in Plantation FL.